CDRT/docs/dash/dash_top.md

 - DASH firmware enabled
 - Windows DASH client software
-- The latest DASH console tool, which can be found[here.](https://developer.amd.com/tools-for-dmtf-dash/)
+- The latest DASH console tool, which can be found [here.](https://developer.amd.com/tools-for-dmtf-dash/)

-**Note** : DashConfig, an AMD tool, is packaged with AMC and can be used for configuration.
+**Note**: DashConfig, an AMD tool, is packaged with AMC and can be used for configuration.
 Refer the release notes of DASH Config tool or see [Provisioning tools for DASH standalone systems](https://community.amd.com/t5/amd-manageability-community-tkb/provisioning-tools-for-dash-standalone-systems/ta-p/420927)

 Two different DashConfig tools are available: DashConfig for Broadcom and DashConfigRT for Realtek.
 Most all Lenovo systems will require the DASHConfigRT tool.